Memphians To Meet: Part One

 How does Memphis make you feel?
 “Memphis makes me feel alive.
 It never feels dead or dull even if I’m just chilling somewhere, there people around and everyone is welcoming.
 There is always something going on.
 It makes you feel alive and awake and happy.”

-That’s it for week one.
+That’s it for Part One.
 I’m off to meet seven more Memphians, and probably eat some fried pickles.
 I’ll share their stories (the Memphians’, not the pickles’) with you next Thursday.

 Which Memphians would you like to meet?